colak/txp-media-shortcode/README.md

 ### 5. Embed from Giphy

-Giphy which offers two types of urls based on the media type, gif and video.
+Giphy offers two types of urls based on the media type, gif and video.

 * giphy.com/gifs/name
 * giphy.com/videos/name